How to make strong passwords you can remember

 If you’re nervous about your password strength or want to be certain it would be difficult to guess, there are websites where you can use to check.
-Sites like Password Meter and Microsoft’s Safety & Security Centre both make it easy to type in your password and check the strength instantly without having to sign in or give any other information.
+The website Password Meter makes it easy to type in your password and check the strength instantly without having to sign in or give any other information.

 What tricks do you use to remember your passwords?